Get Free Consult

 Hampton Inn is a mid-range hospitality brand owned by the Hilton company, and marketed as part of their “elevated essentials” collection.
 Individual locations are owned and operated by franchisees under contract with Hilton.

+Unfortunately, not all Hampton guests have been able to enjoy a relaxing night’s sleep and a hot waffle breakfast in comfort and safety.
 Below, we’ll discuss common reasons you might need to sue a Hampton Inn.
 If at any point you would prefer to speak directly with an Atlanta hotel lawyer, feel free to reach out by phone or chat.

 Hotel owners have a responsibility to anticipate likely threats to guest safety and address them accordingly.
 Living up to this responsibility takes many forms, but the most basic of them is making sure the physical structure of the hotel is safe for human habitation.